- Other Titles

 1. Newton G 1980, ‘Max Dupain’, David Ell Press, Sydney p 25

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Judy Annear, Photography: Art Gallery of New South Wales Collection, 2007, 136, 140 (illus.).
+Judy Annear, Photography: Art Gallery of New South Wales Collection, 'Australian modernism', pg.131-149, Sydney, 2007, 136, 140 (illus.).

-Natasha Bullock (Australia) (Curator), Soft Shadows and Sharp Lines: Australian photography from Cazneaux to Dupain, Sydney, 2002. no pagination or catalogue numbers
+Natasha Bullock (Curator), Soft shadows and sharp lines: Australian photography from Cazneaux to Dupain, Sydney, 2002. no pagination or catalogue numbers

 Robert McFarlane, Black + White - The Masters, 'Max Dupain', pg.
 194-207, Sydney, 1999, 200 (illus.).